QuickBirdEng/SurveyKit/README.md

 -   Customizable style
 -   Structure kept close to the one of iOS ResearchKit
 -   Used in production by QBS

-### Viable Sceneries
--   You want to ask the user a series of questions

 ## What Survey-Kit does not (yet) for you
 As said before, this is an early version and work in progress.
 We aim to for the level iOS ResearchKit is on and then are going to add new features and improvements.